Now, here’s my story…

 Unsurprisingly, my feisty charge doesn’t react well to a fat Westerner scrambling onto its back and tugging its wings.

-Before I’ve even had time to interpret my Vietnamese instruction manual, the handler lets go and we’re off like a lightening bolt.
+Before I’ve even had time to interpret my Vietnamese instruction manual, the handler lets go and we’re off like a lightning bolt.

 There’s little opportunity to even think about direction as the ostrich sprints in desperate circles attempting to unseat me.